shezadt/machine-learning/README.md

 ## Description

-I implement in Python some machine learning models and algorithms from scratch in order to better understand the underlying concepts.
+I implement some machine learning models and algorithms from scratch in python in order to better understand the underlying concepts.

 ## Implementations